WebDevJasonCameron/TheWizardsBag_Java_Version_Archiving/notes/log.md

 # Log

+## 2024-02-22 | Next

+I need to figure out what is next.
+The Spell SQL commands and executors are completed.
+I now need to build something around them.
+I thought that "something" should be a CLI program that CRUDs all the different spells and attributes.
+Another option is to build a GUI with JavaFX.
+That is something I'm leaning towards wanting to do rather than the CLI.
+It's something I really haven't built before.
+Third option is to just push everything to Web browser.
+This is probably the quickest and most fruitful.
+Let me think about this for a couple of days.
+I might even start a JavaFX Udemy course for a month to really decide.
+We'll see...

 ## 2024-02-05 | Mixed Classes

 I was having a hard time figuring how to build out my DAOs.
 For example, the SpellClass DAO was making SQL queries for all the classes.
 This it hit me, I don't want that.
 That should go to the class (prgClasses) DAO.
 If I want to create, update or delete a rpg class, I should use a targeted class DAO.
 The SpellClass DAO should let me target the junction table and CRUD data relating this.
 Then, I should be able to use the executables within the narrower class DAO to read the class information.
 I also need to realize that it doesn't matter if I don't use rpg class in the items attributes.
 Doing it this way means things stay confined to the "best answer" so-to-spake.
 So!
 I need a: